top of page

-After a prolonged downturn that began in late 2019, Hong Kong's property market has reached an inflection point.
-Hong Kong's property market has turned the corner, with office leasing and housing markets leading the recovery in the fourth quarter of 2025.
-However, the path to stabilisation has been marked by significant financial challenges for major developers, while the residential sector shows promising momentum.
+After a prolonged downturn that began in late 2019, Hong Kong's property market has reached a turning point.
+The market is recovering, with office leasing and housing markets leading the way in the fourth quarter of 2025.
+However, the road to stabilisation has been fraught with significant financial challenges for major developers.
+The residential sector, however, shows promising momentum.

 Hong Kong Home Prices Stabilise in 2025

-The residential market has emerged as the brightest spot in Hong Kong's property landscape.
-Supported by a sustained low-interest-rate environment and wealth effects from a buoyant stock market, monthly residential transactions have exceeded 5,000 units for nine consecutive months, helping overall home prices to stabilise and show upward momentum.
+The residential market has become the brightest spot in Hong Kong's property landscape.
+A sustained low-interest-rate environment and wealth effects from a buoyant stock market have supported this trend.
+Monthly residential transactions have exceeded 5,000 units for nine consecutive months.
+This has helped home prices stabilise and show upward momentum.

-According to the Rating and Valuation Department, the overall residential price index picked up by approximately 3.3% between March and October, bringing year-to-date home prices to a bottom-out point.
-This indicates that the residential market has now turned around and is entering the recovery phase.
+According to the Rating and Valuation Department, the overall residential price index increased by approximately 3.3% between March and October.
+This brings year-to-date home prices to a bottom-out point.
+It indicates that the residential market has turned around and is entering a recovery phase.

 Buyer sentiment has shifted notably.
-Many recent buyers in Hong Kong have been motivated not by expectations of quick gains, but by a belief that prices may not fall much further after years of declines.
+Many recent buyers in Hong Kong are motivated not by expectations of quick gains but by the belief that prices may not fall much further after years of declines.
 Mortgage costs have eased, developers have cut prices to clear inventory, and the market is increasingly seen as approaching a floor.

 Industry analysts project continued growth ahead.
-Cushman & Wakefield anticipates full-year transaction numbers in 2026 to remain similar to the 2025 level, with home prices to pick up further by up to 5%.
+Cushman & Wakefield anticipates that full-year transaction numbers in 2026 will remain similar to the 2025 level, with home prices expected to rise further by up to 5%.

 Hong Kong Commercial Property: Office Market Recovery Gains Momentum

-The commercial property segment presents a more complex picture, with prime locations outperforming decentralised areas.
+The commercial property segment presents a more complex picture.
+Prime locations are outperforming decentralised areas.
 Central and Tsimshatsui are leading the office rebound, posting rental growth of 0.5% and 0.2%, respectively, in the second half of the year.
-Net absorption reached 1.63 million sq ft during the period, the highest level since the first half of 2019.
+Net absorption reached 1.63 million sq ft during this period, the highest level since the first half of 2019.

-The recovery is underpinned by strong demand from hedge funds and private banking and wealth management centres, with bank deposits and the number of SFC licensed professionals hitting record highs in 2025.
+The recovery is underpinned by strong demand from hedge funds and private banking and wealth management centres.
+Bank deposits and the number of SFC licensed professionals hit record highs in 2025.

 Hong Kong Property Developers: Sun Hung Kai Thrives While New World Struggles

-Sun Hung Kai Properties has demonstrated resilience amid market headwinds.
-Sun Hung Kai Properties was honoured with four accolades at the Euromoney Real Estate Awards 2025, including the top distinction, World's Best Real Estate Developer Award.
+Sun Hung Kai Properties has shown resilience amid market headwinds.
+The company was honoured with four accolades at the Euromoney Real Estate Awards 2025, including the top distinction, the World's Best Real Estate Developer Award.

 In contrast, New World Development has become a cautionary tale.
-New World Development posted a second straight year of losses as debt pressures and a weak property market took a toll on the distressed Hong Kong builder.
+The company posted a second consecutive year of losses as debt pressures and a weak property market took a toll.
 The developer, controlled by the billionaire Cheng family, lost HK$16.3 billion ($2.1 billion) from continuing operations in the year ended June 30.

 In a recent development, Goldman Sachs Group has sought to purchase a portion of New World Development's loans at a discount.
 The US investment bank approached some lenders involved in the record $11 billion loan extended to New World in June, willing to buy the debt at a discount of at least 15 cents on the dollar.